0311nj/weather/README.md

 # Real-Time Weather Data Dashboard

 ## Objective:
-Develop a real-time weather pipeline that retrieves data from a public weather API, processes this data, and loads it into a cloud data warehouse.
-The project also includes the creation of a Power BI dashboard to visualize current weather conditions and trends.
+Develop a real-time weather pipeline that retrieves data from a public weather API, processes this data, and loads it into a Azure SQL Server on a regular basis

 ## Tech Stack:
 - Data Ingestion: Python (using `requests` for API data fetching)